Geodesic planes in a geometrically finite end and the halo of a measured lamination: Introduction

 We next consider minimal laminations without atom.
 Let $C'$ be an asymptotic circle shadowed by a support circle $C$.
 If $C'\cap\Lambda$ is the endpoint of a leaf, we refer to $C'$ as \emph{stemmed}, otherwise \emph{enclosed}.
 Note that enclosed asymptotic circles only exist for $C$ with nontrivial stabilizer in $\Gamma$.
+Indeed, when the stabilizer is trivial, the corresponding plane $\tilde P$ intersects the convex core boundary either in a leaf or an ideal polygon bounded by leaves (see the discussion above on the geometry of convex core boundary, or in greater detail \S\ref{sec: quasifuchsian} and \cite{bending}), and hence $C$ meets the limit set in finitely many points, which are all endpoints of leaves.

+On the other hand, when the stabilizer is nontrivial, by \cite[Thm.~5.1]{MMO2} and \cite[Lem.~3.7]{acy_geom_finite}, a point of $C\cap\Lambda$ either lies in the limit of $\stab_\Gamma(C)$, or is the tip of a crown.
+The former are not endpoints of leaves while the latter are, so any enclosed circle $C'$ shadowed by $C$ must meet the $\Lambda$ at a point in the limit set of $\stab_\Gamma(C)$.

-We have \begin{thm} With the same notation as the previous proposition, assume $\mathcal{L}$ is minimal and atom-free.
-Then we have the following possibilities: \begin{enumerate}[label=\normalfont{(\arabic*)}, topsep=0mm, itemsep=0mm] \item $C\cap\Lambda=\varnothing$, and $P$ is closed; \item $|C\cap\Lambda|\ge1$ and $\overline{P}=E_+$.
+We have the following classification in this case. \begin{thm} With the same notation as the previous proposition, assume $\mathcal{L}$ is minimal and atom-free.
+Then we have the following possibilities: \begin{enumerate}[label=\normalfont{(\arabic*)}, topsep=0mm, itemsep=0mm] \item $C\cap\Lambda=\varnothing$, and $P$ is closed; \item $|C\cap\Lambda|=1$ where $p=C\cap\Lambda$ is the fixed point of a parabolic element in $\Gamma$, and $P$ is closed; \item $|C\cap\Lambda|\ge1$, $C$ is not of the case above, and $\overline{P}=E_+$.